 2. The CRO shall then deem this list the official list of electors and notify UPEI Computer Services that it is to be used for the purpose of electronic voting.

-Subject to Section II, Sub-Section 1, a person is eligible to have their name included on the official list of electors only if they have Full-Time status at UPEI
+Subject to Section II, Sub-Section 1, a person is eligible to have their name included on the official list of electors only if they have Full-Time status at UPEI.

 Subject to Section II, Sub-Sections 1 & 2, a person is eligible to have their name included on the official list of electors for any constituencies they are a part of and are only permitted to vote for said constituencies.